1

 Simple Lenten Devotion

-if you are looking for a devotional practice for this fasting season, consider reading the scripture passages listed on the annual church calendar.
-If you want to do more, consider reading one Psalm, one chapter from the Old Testament, One Epistle reading, and one reading from the Gospels.
-This is a manageable, daily approach to the scriptures and can be very edifying if practiced consistently!
+if you are looking for a devotional practice for this fasting season, consider reading the scripture passages for the day listed on the annual church calendar.
+If you want to do more, consider reading one Psalm, one chapter from the Old Testament, One Epistle reading, and one reading from the Gospels, daily.
+This is a manageable approach to the scriptures and can be very edifying if practiced consistently!

 4